-The Glenn Entrepreneurial Intern Program is made possible through a generous gift from Mr. Tommy Glenn - a successful Fort Worth entrepreneur and supporter of the Neeley Entrepreneurship Center.
-Mr. Glenn's financial support provides the funding to pay student interns who are working with TECH Fort Worth client firms.
-Many of the firms incubating at TECH Fort Worth are "pre-revenue" and could not provide this internship, or receive the benefit of the work done by a TCU student, without Mr. Glenn's financial support.
+The Entrepreneurial Intern Program is made possible through financial support from donors who want to ensure that TCU students have the opportunity to work for entrepreneurial start-up companies.
+The financial support donors provide allows student interns who are working with TECH Fort Worth client firms to receive a stipend.
+Many of the firms incubating at TECH Fort Worth are "pre-revenue" and could not provide this internship, or receive the benefit of the work done by a TCU student, without our donors’ financial support.

 Making the Match

 - Each spring, students submit resumes and essays detailing why they’d like to be in the program and what they hope to gain from the experience.

 - The best are chosen and the students then meet with the businesses.
 Each student presents a brief pitch to the companies, and each company presents a brief pitch to the students.
 Each ranks the other.

 - We meet with the operations manager at TECH Fort Worth, review the submitted rankings and make the assignment.

 - Student interns work over the summer -- completing the project they are assigned.

 - Each student makes periodic reports to the NEC and to TECH Fort Worth staff about their work.